-COUNCIL'S STRATEGIC PLAN 2017-2027
+COUNCIL'S STRATEGIC PLAN 2021-2027

-The major goals and objectives identified in the Council's 2017-2027 Strategic Plan have been incorporated into this Annual Plan and are also reflected in the Council's Annual Report to keep residents informed about achievements made against the Plan and to give them the chance to measure Council's performance and effectiveness.
+The major goals and objectives identified in the Council's 2021-2027 Strategic Plan have been incorporated into this Annual Plan and are also reflected in the Council's Annual Report to keep residents informed about achievements made against the Plan and to give them the chance to measure Council's performance and effectiveness.

-The Strategic Plan for 2017-2027 was supported by quality background information; includes a strong vision for the coming decade with a wide-ranging, flexible versatility; to ensure Council can quickly respond to strong economic opportunities as they emerge.
+The Strategic Plan for 2021-2027 was supported by quality background information; includes a strong vision for the duration of the plan with a wide-ranging, flexible versatility; to ensure Council can quickly respond to strong economic opportunities as they emerge.